Wisconsin Sports Betting in 2023

 Is sports betting legal in Wisconsin?

 On Aug.
-20, 2021, the U.S. Bureau of Indian Affairs approved revisions to a gaming compact signed in July by Wisconsin Governor Tony Evers and the Oneida Nation’s chairman Tehassi Hill, which included provisions for event wagering on tribal lands.
+20, 2021, the U.S. Bureau of Indian Affairs approved revisions to a gaming compact signed by Wisconsin Governor Tony Evers and Oneida Nation's chairman, Tehassi Hill, in July.
+These revisions included provisions for event wagering on tribal lands.
+However, delays related to software, hardware, and supply chain deliveries led to the Oneida Nation missing the anticipated Nov.
+1, 2021, sportsbook rollout date at their Green Bay casino.

-Mobile Wisconsin sports betting officially arrived with the launch of Oneida Casino's sportsbook app on Feb.
-21, 2022, but is limited to Oneida property in accordance with state laws, meaning that Wisconsinites don't have the same access to popular websites and mobile sports betting apps that neighboring states offer.
+Wisconsin introduced mobile sports betting with the launch of Oneida Casino's sportsbook app on Feb.
+21, 2022.
+However, in compliance with state laws, it is limited to Oneida property, meaning that Wisconsinites do not have access to popular websites and mobile sports betting apps that neighboring states offer.
+As of now, the other ten Wisconsin tribes with gaming compacts have not announced any plans for sports betting.

 Who can bet on sports in Wisconsin?

 The minimum gambling age for visitors to WI tribal casinos is 21 years old.
-Those looking to bet on sports are subject to the same treatment.
+Those looking to place sports wagers are subject to the same treatment.

-Wisconsin sports betting activities are limited to tribal casinos, meaning you can download the apps anywhere in WI but can only place a wager on tribal lands at affiliated sports betting venues.
+Wisconsin sports betting activities are limited to tribal casinos, meaning bettors can download the apps anywhere in WI but can only place a sports wager on tribal lands at affiliated sports betting venues.

-Here's a list of what you need to know before placing your first sports wager in the Equality State.
+Here's a list of what you need to know before placing your first sports wager in the Badger State.

 Legal age